-The itinerary begins in Santolaya, the capital of the council, from where it descends along a road in very good condition to the bottom of the valley where it is advisable to make a short detour to visit the Romanesque church of San Julian de Viñón, very close to the Rural School Museum.
+The route begins in Santolaya, the council’s administrative centre, from where you descend along a road in very good condition to the bottom of the valley, where it is worth making a short detour from the route to visit the Romanesque church of San Julian de Viñón, very close to the Rural School Museum.

-From here, a few metres further on, take the turning that climbs up a local road to pass through the rural villages of La Puerte and Arboleya and, before reaching Naveda, take the asphalted track that passes next to the hermitage of Carmen and crosses the area around Montenaveda, a place of great beauty due to the wooded area it crosses.
+From here, just a few metres away, take the turn-off onto a local road that climbs uphill, passing through the villages of La Puerte and Arboleya, and then, before reaching Naveda, take the tarmac track that runs past the Carmen chapel and crosses the Montenaveda area, a spot of great beauty thanks to the wooded area it passes through.

-Following a local road again, we continue to the crossroads at the Cruz de La Collada, from where we can see the Villaviciosa estuary, descend towards Pandenes and progress through meadows and woods, passing through small villages such as Los Villares, Fresnéu, Piñera (with its Museum of Popular Pottery), to the Alto de La Encrucijada, and from there to Torazu, a village that deserves special attention for its peculiar architecture, which combines the houses of indianos with the traditional Asturian construction of houses with corridors and galleries.
+Following another local road, you continue to the Cruz de La Collada junction, from where you can see the Ría de Villaviciosa; you then descend towards Pandenes and make your way through meadows and woodland, passing through small villages such as Los Villares, Fresnéu, Piñera (with its Museum of Folk Ceramics), to the Alto de La Encrucijada, and from there on to Torazu, a village that deserves special attention for its distinctive architecture, which combines the houses of the ‘indianos’ (returnees from the Americas) with traditional Asturian buildings featuring corridors and galleries.

-The route continues along local roads with privileged views of the Central Asturian Mountains and Picos de Europa, crossing small rural villages such as La Cotariella and Xiranes, from where, in a continuous descent and immersed in a dense gallery forest, we pass Madiéu and Bospolín to reach the starting point in Santolaya.
+The route continues along local roads offering superb views of the Central Asturian Mountains and the Picos de Europa, passing through small rural hamlets such as La Cotariella and Xiranes, from where, on a continuous descent and surrounded by a dense gallery forest, the route passes Madiéu and Bospolín before returning to the starting point in Santolaya.

 Previous Next